POP303U/lightweight-i3-config/README.md

 # lightweight-i3-config

+## Warning!
+This repo will be deprecated in favor of [nightfly-configs](https:://github.com/POP303U/nightfly-configs)!
+The code here will still be available but be archived, there are no breaking changes.
+## End of Warning

 This is an i3 config designed to be lightweight and efficient.
 The color scheme is based on Catppuccin Mocha!